CleytonManoel/new-project-starter/README.md

 ## Project

-The project was created to accelerate the speed of production of projects using pre-defined configurations.
+The project was created to accelerate the speed of projects  production using pre-defined configurations.

 Using python the project manages to run on multiple OS without any changes besides being light and fast.